tailor-platform/terraform-provider-tailor/docs/index.md

 ### Optional

 - `pat` (String, Sensitive) The Personal Access Token (PAT) for the Tailor Platform API.
 This is used to authenticate with the Tailor Platform API.
+- `platform_machine_user` (Attributes) OAuth2 Client Credentials for Platform Machine User authentication.
+When configured, this takes precedence over PAT authentication.
+Use this for machine-to-machine authentication in CI/CD pipelines and automation scenarios. (see [below for nested schema](#nestedatt--platform_machine_user))

+<a id="nestedatt--platform_machine_user"></a>
+### Nested Schema for `platform_machine_user`

+Required:

+- `client_id` (String) The OAuth2 Client ID for the Platform Machine User.
+This is typically in the format "cpmu_xxx".
+- `client_secret` (String, Sensitive) The OAuth2 Client Secret for the Platform Machine User.
+This value is sensitive and should be stored securely.